ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 * `TurboSHAKE128()`: Creates a new TurboSHAKE128 XOF instance with domain separation parameter 0x1F.
 This function produces an extensible output function (XOF) that can generate arbitrary-length outputs.

-* `.update(data)`: Absorbs the provided data into the hash state.
-The data is processed sequentially and updates the internal state of the hash function.
+* `.update(data)`: Absorbs the provided data into the XOF state.
+The data is processed sequentially and updates the internal state of the XOF.

-* `.read(length)`: Squeezes the specified number of bytes from the hash function's output.
+* `.read(length)`: Squeezes the specified number of bytes from the XOF's output.
 Each call continues from where the previous read left off, producing a continuous stream of pseudorandom bytes.

-* `.clone()`: Creates a new hash instance with an identical internal state to the original.
+* `.clone()`: Creates a new XOF instance with an identical internal state to the original.
 This enables multiple independent computation paths from the same initial state.

 * XOR operation: The bitwise exclusive OR operation between two byte sequences of equal length.
 This operation is used to combine plaintext with keystream for encryption, and ciphertext with keystream for decryption.